serifsonerserbest/JourneyPlanner/README.md

 </div>

+## Team Members

+* Serif Soner Serbest : serif.serbest@epfl.ch
+* Jelena Banjac : jelena.banjac@epfl.ch
+* Fatine Benhsain : fatine.benhsain@epfl.ch
+* Asli Yorusun : asli.yorusun@epfl.ch

+## Project Description

 How many times have you ever followed religiously the itinerary given by your favourite journey planner until you missed a connection because of a delay or a connection time that was unrealistically short so your whole route was screwed and you had to figure out what to do next?
 Too many I would guess !

-Our goal is to help you in these situations when you find yourself trapped because of a delay that could have been anticipated, and build a robut journey planner that takes into account the probabilities of delays happening depending on several criteria, using past data.
+Our goal is to help you in these situations when you find yourself trapped because of a delay that could have been anticipated, and build a robust journey planner that takes into account the probabilities of delays happening depending on several criteria, using past data.

-In our study,we started by importing data and after cleaning it, we computed the probabilities for different routes to have delays.
-Then we built a connection graph to get access to the reachability of any station pairs, and created a timetable with information about the departure and arrival stations of the input and times for a given day.
-Finally we were able to calculate each possible route by using our timetable and connection graph, providing confidence levels with each route.
+In our study, we started with importing and cleaning data, after that, we computed the probabilities of delays for different routes.Then, we built a connection graph to get access to the reachability of any station pairs, and created a timetable with information about the departure and arrival stations of the input and times for a given day.
+Finally, we calculate each possible route by using our timetable and connection graph, providing confidence levels with each route.

 ## Files